HEB 121: Elementary Modern Hebrew I

 This course provides intensive development of all language skills, focused emphasis on reading and composition.
 Students will learn to describe, analyze, and express opinions on cultural topics.
 Prerequisite: HEB 171 or permission by chair of the department.
 This course counts towards Jewish Studies, Middle East Studies, and the Elon language requirement.

 This course studies Middle Eastern political dynamics and institutions, contemporary issues and problems of selected Middle Eastern and North African countries.
 This course may count towards Jewish Studies with a course project that focuses on a Jewish Studies-related topic.

 REL 205: Jewish Traditions

-This course traces the history of the Jewish community from its origins in ancient Israel to the present day, considering the evolution of its major ideas and practices as well as the diversity of Jewish cultures throughout the world.
+This course traces the history of Jewish communities from ancient Israel to the present day, considering the evolution of Jewish ideas and practices as well as the diversity of Jewish cultures throughout the world.
 We will explore a range of classical and contemporary Jewish approaches to theology, ethics, ritual, gender, peoplehood, spirituality, authority, and relations with other communities.
-This course is required for a minor in Jewish Studies.
+This course counts towards Jewish Studies, Middle East Studies, and Women's, Gender, and Sexualities Studies.

 REL 212: Introduction to the New Testament

 In this course students approach the writings of early Christianity as literary and rhetorical responses to ancient social, political, and religious concerns.
 Students are introduced to the multi-faceted worlds surrounding the emerging Christian communities, as well as some of the realities created by these writings.
 In so doing, this course equips students with the tools for reading complex and ancient texts from a critical perspective.
 This course counts towards programs in Jewish Studies, Classical Studies.